 It is best to visit any of the waterfalls in Spring.
-The paths can be icy in winter and the water is dried up in summer.
+The paths can be icy in winter and the water is dried up by July.
 The first half of the trail is suitable for wheelchairs and strollers, but not all of it.

 1 Day Yosemite Itinerary:

 After your long hike, take the chance to refuel at Curry Village.
 The village is the best place in the park to pick up a quick bite.
 There are a few stands selling ice cream and refreshing drinks too.

 Curry Village also offers a range of accommodation.
 It is in a fantastic location as it is close to Half Dome and beneath Glacier point.
 If you are staying there then you may want to take a quick shower or head back to your accommodation before continuing with your Yosemite National Park itinerary.